Mandy Nolan: Artist

 In her 20s and 30s, Nolan exhibited regularly to sold-out shows in Sydney and Byron Bay.
 In 2023, Nolan had a 'Made You Look, Made You Stare’ exhibition at Julian Edwards Fine Art Gallery.

 Political career

-Nolan attended university during a very politicised time in Queensland, and would regularly attend anti-Joh Bjelke-Peterson rallies.
+Nolan attended university during a very politicised time in Queensland, and would regularly attend anti–Joh Bjelke-Petersen rallies.

 Nolan was first preselected to stand as the Greens candidate for the federal division of Richmond at the 2022 election against the Labor Party incumbent Justine Elliot.
 Nolan finished with 25.27 percent of the primary vote, a swing of 4.95 percent.
 Incumbent Justine Elliot won reelection.

 Nolan was announced as the Greens candidate for the same division again in May 2023 and ran in the 2025 Australian federal election.
 Her campaign was formally launched on 21 March 2025 and, in April, it was announced that she would appear first on the ballot after a randomised ballot draw.

 Labor incumbent Justine Elliot would win reelection in the 2025 election.

+Nolan was preselected as the Greens candidate for the state electorate of Ballina at the 2027 election, taking over from retiring incumbent Tamara Smith.